Pablodd1/ThriveOrtho-MSK/docs/COMPLETE_SESSION_SUMMARY_2025_11_02.md

 ## 🎊 CONCLUSION

-**SOBEAIREHAB is now a complete, production-ready physical therapy platform with:**
+**ThriveOrtho is now a complete, production-ready physical therapy platform with:**

 - ✅ AI-powered camera assessments
 - ✅ Medical scribe with pain detection